-Throughout Term 4 the Year 5/6 neighbourhood had been engaged in a Creativity inquiry.
+Throughout Term 4 the Year 5/6 neighbourhood had been engaged in an inquiry into Creativity.
 This inquiry culminated in an expo to present the Year 5/6 students’ learning.
 The Playground Redevelopment group presented their design project.
-They talked about the creative approaches they used to explore and communicate their ideas, and to deal with challenges.
+They talked about how they applied creative thinking to develop and communicate ideas, and to deal with challenges.

 The children had provided a progress report of their design project to the School Council AGM earlier in the year.
 Now it was time to convince School Council to support the rebuild.